jplag/JPlag/report-viewer/README.md

 ### Compile and build
 There are different ways to build the report-viewer.

-The report viewer will be build and packaged with the cli in a jar file if build with the `with-report-viewer` profile:
+The report viewer will be built and packaged with the cli in a jar file if built with the `with-report-viewer` profile:
 ```
 mvn -Pwith-report-viewer clean package assembly:single
 ```